cicdenv/cicdenv/terraform/shared/apt-repo/README.md

 |-- Packages     ← description of repo's packages
 |-- InRelease    ← "in-file-signed" Release file (see below)
 |-- Release      ← metadata (file listing and checksum) of the current repo
+|-- Release.gpg  ← gpg signature of the file above
 ```

 ## GPG